mcalla314/tkintertoy/docs/tutorial.rst

 35. Reset the 'type' widget.
 36. Reset the 'toppings' widget.
 37. Reset the 'condiments' widget.
-38. The user clicked on the 'Cancel' button.
+38. If the user clicked on the 'Cancel' button...
 39. Break the infinate loop.
+The *Tkintertoy* application was automatically canceled.

-This is a sample the the selection widgets that are available in *Tkintertoy*.
+This is a example showed some of the selection widgets that are available in *Tkintertoy*.
 The best one to use is up to the programmer's discretion.
 As you can see, this code is getting too long for imparative style.
 We will use procedure style in the next example.

 Dynamic Widgets
 ===============

 A very useful technique is to create a widget which is dependent on the contents of another widget.
-The code below shows a **ttCombo** which is dependent on a **ttRadiobox** row.
+The code below shows a **ttCombobox** which is dependent on a **ttRadiobox** row.

-The trick have have the contents of a combo be dependent on a radio box is to create a combo widget and then create a callback function which looks at the contents of the radiobox and then sets the item list attribute of the combo widget.
+The trick to have the contents of a combobox be dependent on a radiobox, is to create a combo widget and then create a callback function which looks at the contents of the radiobox and then sets the item list attribute of the combo widget.
 This time we will use procedure style code which is a more advanced style but still accessable to the novice programmer.
-However, you will see later that an object-oriented approach will eliminate some strange looking code.
+We will also do a better job in adding comments to the code.

 Here is the screenshot:

   .. image:: images/dynamic_widget1.png

-The callback function will have to know the widget that called it which is included when the Window is passes as an argument.
-This complexity can be eliminated by writing in an object-oriented fashion, which will be covered in the following section.
+The callback function will have to know the widget that called it which is included when the Window is passes as an argument, which will lead to some strange looking code.
+This complexity can be eliminated by writing in an object-oriented fashion, which will be covered in the next example.

 Below is the code: